vanjohnson879/frontline-cloud-doc/content/tutorials/_includes/upload_manual.md

 {{< img src="create_artifact_button.png" alt="Create an artifact" >}}

-We now have to upload the artifact we generated earlier with Maven.
+You now have to upload the artifact you've generated earlier with Maven.
 Click on the {{< icon cloud-upload-alt >}} icon.

 {{< img src="open_upload.png" alt="Open upload modal" >}}

-The artifact we generated earlier is located here: `{param}`
+The artifact you've generated earlier is located here: `{param}`